What are the Foreign Students’ Secretariat’s office hours? And where?

 What am I to do if I am late with my payment?
 What if my tuition fee arrived but is not complete and I received written notice on it?

 Students with tuition deficiency will be contacted by the Foreign Students’ Secretariat.
-Following receipt of a written notice, exactly indicating the missing amount, you will be required to make a cash transfer at any MKB Bank branch.
-If you are unable to initiate a cash transfer because the amount missing is significant and should be wired, then you must immediately start processing wire of the missing amount at your home bank.
+Following receipt of a written notice, exactly indicating the missing amount, you will be required to make the transfer.

 If you are unsure how much you need to pay or have questions regarding financial arrangements, payment methods, etc., please contact your registrar.